A Worm That Can Really, Really Get Under Your Skin

 But this, my friends, is no nightmare.
 It is a very real possibility — and a recent reality for one woman infected with Dirofilaria repens, a parasitic worm of the Old World.
 In her gruesome case described and shown through pictures on Wednesday in the New England Journal of Medicine, the woman in Moscow had to have the worm surgically removed from her lip.

-But how did a worm end up beneath a woman's skin?
+How did a worm end up beneath a woman's skin?

 It all starts with a bite from a mosquito that's carrying the worm's larvae, says Natalia Pshenichnaya, a physician who studies infectious diseases at Rostov State Medical University in Rostov, Russia.
 The mosquito picks up the larvae from a host: "dogs and other carnivores."